natebarksdale/natebarksdale.github.io/src/content/blog/2008-09-09-for-one-minute-please-stand.md

 description: An invitation to reconsider and engage with our urban spaces through simple steps for transformation.
 emoji: 🌆
 tags:
+  - 🌆 Urban Spaces
+  - 🌍 Culture
+  - 📖 Articles
-  - 🏙️ urban
+  - 📝 Writing
-  - 📷 photography
+  - 🔍 Discoveries
 haiku: |
   City streets await,
   Simple steps to transform,